tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 3. Forecasting the exchange rate Price using an ARIMA Model.
 4. Forecasting Volatility with GARCH.

-Use the results of the time series analysis and modeling to answer the following questions:
+Use the results of the time series analysis and modelling to answer the following questions:

 1. Based on your time series analysis, would you buy the yen now?
 2. Is the risk of the yen expected to increase or decrease?